This is part of The Shadow League’s yearly Black History Month In Focus series celebrating Black excellence in sports and culture.

 We mention these men and thought processes from decades ago to highlight the fact that, the more things change, the more they stay the same in many regards.

 Into the ’80s, the idea of a simple romantic comedy starring black leads was controversial up until the end of the decade when Boomerang set a successful precedent as a black addition to a genre that was almost exclusively reserved for white actors at the time.

 But it is through art that we’re able to show the world of our majesty, our humanity, and our dignity.

 When Mahershala Ali went onstage to accept the second ‘Best Supporting Actor’ Oscar of his career for his role as Dr. Shirley in Green Book, it was with great poise and respect that he gave props to Dr. Shirley’s family for allowing him to play the role.

 He could have easily declined to say anything at all considering the amount of controversy that has been heaped upon the offering for not centering the story on Dr. Shirley, but rather the awakening of a racist white guy instead.

 Poitier’s influence can be found within black actors and actresses from across the social economic and generational spectrum, and that’s not in the least bit hyperbolic.

-Denzel Washington, Blair Underwood, Taye Diggs, Morris Chestnut, right through the rise of Chadwick Boseman and Michael B. Jordan, the legacy and influence of Sidney Poitier remains as powerful as ever.
+Denzel Washington, Blair Underwood, Taye Diggs, Morris Chestnut, right through the rise of Chadwick Boseman and Michael B. Jordan and new talents like Ashton Sanders and Michael Rainey Jr., the legacy and influence of Sidney Poitier remains as powerful as ever.